apleith/apleith/README.md

 ### Hi there 👋

+APLEITH
+ASSISTANT PROFESSOR OF MEDIA ANALYTICS AND DESIGN, DIGITAL ANTHROPOLOGIST, DATA SCIENTIST I am a passionate advocate and examiner of online culture, digital games, and livestreaming.
+My research passions include social data and video games.
+I am particularly interested in examining the growing phenomenon of gameplay livestreamers and the communities that are built around them.
+Along with teaching, I occasionally take on private consulting contracts for both individuals and teams.

 <!--
 **apleith/apleith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.